-Hire remote workers and the process is a little different to traditional hiring.
+However, the process for hiring remote workers is slightly different than those of traditional hiring.
 There are more variables and more strategies you can use to find the best candidate.
 We’ve interviewed different business owners and hiring managers to gleam the best strategies.
 This article provides a practical four-step guide for sourcing and hiring the best remote talent.

 There are many proven business benefits to having a remote workforce.
 Yet the ultimate success and value of a business depends on its employees.
 Whether your team is remote or fixed, it won’t be a great team without great team members.